About Ms. Keller

 Hello, and welcome!
 My name is Barbie (Barbara) Keller and this is my class website.
 I am a 5th and 6th grade multi-age teacher, and I love my job!
 I also love and firmly believe in the multi-age philosophy, and have become a stronger supporter of it each year after seeing the positive effects it has had on my graduating students.
 For more info on my multi-age philosophy, see the FAQ section of this website (above), or download my parent handbook on the main home page.
 I am very passionate about working with and learning from my students and their families, and I'm happy to share my enthusiasm with every new person that I meet.

 This fall marks my eighth year teaching at Pearl Creek!
 Since joining Pearl Creek, I've had the pleasure of substitute teaching K-6, as well as teaching 3rd through 6th grade students.
 I'm very excited to rejoin the great staff, students, and parents for the 2017-2018 school year!

 My teaching philosophy is ever-evolving due to the dynamics of the students I work with and the influences of other teachers I learn about.
 The two tenets that I still grasp onto for what I do in the classroom still follow:

 1. One-on-One Matters

-My goal this year, as was with previous years, will be to hold one-on-one literacy/writing/reading conferences with my students.
-In addition to this one-on-one time, I will balance small group instruction with direct instruction and personalized learning so that I can build rapport with my students, and know them as individuals.
+My goal this year, as was with previous years, will be to hold one-on-one literacy/writing/reading conferences with my students, and balance small group instruction with direct instruction and personalized learning so that I can build rapport with my students, and know them as individuals.